TaylorS15/pdf-converter/README.md

 To convert images to a single pdf:
-- Drop any .jpg, .jpeg, .png, or .webp images into the /Inputs/ folder.
+- Drop any .jpg, .jpeg, .png, or .webp images into an /Inputs/ directory within the project
-- run ts-node index.ts <output path>.pdf
+- run ts-node index.ts \<output path\>.pdf